CyberAgentGameEntertainment/NovaShader/README.md

 * Universal Render Pipeline
 * Shader Model 3.5

 Note that Shader Model 4.5 is required to use [Mesh GPU Instancing](https://docs.unity3d.com/Manual/PartSysInstancing.html).
 And also, if you want to use `Mirror Sampling`, your hardware needs to support [Inline Sampler States](https://docs.unity3d.com/Manual/SL-SamplerStates.html).
+And if you are using 3D Texture or 2D Texture Array, the compression format must support them.

 And this document assumes that you have already set up the Universal Render Pipeline.
 For more information about the Universal Render Pipeline, please refer to the [Unity Manual](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@13.1/manual/)